 Before rushing to judgment or deciding that you know exactly how to handle the situation, it’s important to seek—and carefully listen to—feedback.
 Feedback may come from the employee who is exhibiting difficult behavior, from other employees who are impacted by the behavior, by customers, or others.

 It’s important to gain a wide range of perspectives on the issue to help determine to what extent the behavior is a problem and the impact the behavior is having.

 When listening to feedback and asking clarifying questions it’s important to stay neutral.
 You are gathering information, not applying judgment.

-Work With the Difficult Employee to Create an Action Plan
+3. Work With the Difficult Employee to Create an Action Plan

 Once you have defined the issue and gathered supporting information from a variety of sources, it’s time to approach the difficult employee.
 As you do this, it is important to be non-confrontational.